wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * [Learn how to upload specifications for comparison to find shadow and orphan APIs →](../user-guides/api-specifications.md#revealing-shadow-and-orphan-api)
 * [Learn how to display found shadow and orphan API in the API Discovery section →](../user-guides/api-discovery.md#displaying-shadow-api)

-As you find shadow APIs with Wallarm, you can update your specifications to include missing endpoints and further perform monitoring and security activities towards your API inventory in its full view.

-The presence of orphan APIs can be a reason for a verification process.
-This involves determining whether certain applications should not receive any traffic at these specific endpoints or it is some kind of misconfiguration.
-Also, it is the reason to inspect the Wallarm traffic checking settings to understand whether the traffic is truly not being received, or if it is simply not visible to the Wallarm nodes because they were deployed in such a way that not all traffic passes through them (this may be incorrect traffic routing, or another Web Gateway is presented that was forgotten to put the node on, and so on).

 ## Security of data uploaded to the Wallarm Cloud